History & Background

 I am Gale Wolfe, owner of Gale’s Equine Facility.
 I am going to share some history with you.
 I signed the lease with the owners of the beautiful stable known as “Hunter Run” in the fall of 1988, and officially began the operation known as “Gale’s” in January of 1989.
 I was, at that time, still competing at the amateur level on the Palomino horse show circuit, and therefore I decided not to teach riding lessons which would have made me ineligible for the amateur classification.
 So, at first, the facility offered only boarding of horses.
 In the years to come, the interest in riding lessons grew and a lesson program was started with the assistance of existing local instructors.
 The program became successful enough that I offered to purchase the facility from its original owners.
 The sale was arranged and a closing date was set for the middle of March of 1994.

 All was moving along well towards the sale closing, until an unusual snow fall caused the collapse of the beautiful wooden arched indoor arena portion of the complex, putting a hold, then, on the purchase.
-However, matters were worked out, and I concluded the purchase of the facility and had constructed a new indoor arena, make of steel columns and beams.
+However, matters were worked out, and I concluded the purchase of the facility and had constructed a new indoor arena, made of steel columns and beams.

 Then having completed my Amateur Championship on the Palomino Circuit with my horse “Neet Gold Package”, turned in my amateur card, and began teaching lessons.